Definition of bon viveur | Pronunciation: /bɒ̃ viːˈvəː/

 Origin: mid-19th century: pseudo-French, from French bon 'good' and viveur 'a living person' on the pattern of bon vivant

-I like to think of myself as a reflection of the food I cook.
+I like to think of the food that I cook as a reflection of myself!

-Cooking and eating great food is one of the greatest joys that we can experience in life.
-It's a pleasure and a privilege to be able to share the passion, excitement and joy that food brings, with other people from all walks...it is one of the few remaining things in the world that can bring people together in unity.
+Cooking and eating beautiful food is one of the greatest joys that we can experience in life, so for me it a pleasure and a privilege to be able to share my passion and joy that I get from creating great food with wonderful ingredients, with other people from all walks of life, backgrounds and culture.

-I hope I have the pleasure of meeting and sharing my passion with you soon.
-Rory.
+I look forward to having the chance of sharing my passion and some of my dishes with you very soon.